-- First literature on the history of the Hindi language was composed by a French writer “Grasim the Taisi”.
+- The first piece of literature on the history of the Hindi language was composed by a French writer “Grasim the Taisi”.

 - In 1977, Atal Bihari Vajpayee, the first external affairs minister addressed the United Nations General Assembly for the first time in Hindi.

-- The word “Namaste” is the most commonly used word in the Hindi language.
+- The word “Namaste” is the most commonly used in the Hindi language.

 - The first web portal of Hindi came into existence in 2000, since then Hindi started making its mark on the Internet, which has now gained momentum.

 - According to “Google”, the consumption of Hindi content on the Internet has increased a lot in the last few years.